Professor Matthew Diller to Receive Medal of RecognitionMay 10, 2009

-Matthew Diller, Cooper Family Chair in Urban Legal Issues and Co-Director of the Louis Stein Center for Law and Ethics, will receive the Dean's Medal of Achievement.
+Matthew Diller, Cooper Family Chair in Urban Legal Issues and Co-Director of the Louis Stein Center for Law and Ethics, will receive the Dean's Medal of Recognition.
 The award will be presented to him at Fordham Law's graduation ceremony on Sunday, May 17.

 Professor Diller joined the Fordham Law faculty in 1993.
 After sixteen years of remarkable contributions, he will be leaving the Law School to become dean at Cardozo Law School.